ga4gh-discovery/data-connect/README.md

 ## Summary

 The Search API is composed of two principal components: a **Table Discovery API** that exposes table listings and descriptions of available data tables, and a **Query API** that supports SQL queries over those data.
 It is intentionally general-purpose and minimal.
 It does not prescribe a particular backend implementation or a data model, and supports federation by design.
 A focus on tables means users work with a paradigm familiar to them and on which the analysis tools they use are commonly based.
 A commonly used example of this paradigm is the dataframe in tools such as R and Python data analysis.
 The tabular approach still allows for nested data structures within it.

-## Illustrative use cases

-Specific use cases provided in support of a low-level API such as GA4GH Search may belie its general applicability.
-Nevertheless, specific use cases illustrate its application.

-One example would be a researcher who has learned about the COPDGene dataset from dbGaP.
-They have determined the dataset is relevant to an analysis they are conducting, but the data is previously unseen by the researcher.
-GA4GH Search would enable the pre-existing schema of the subject phenotype and sample attribute data, provided by the submitters of the COPDGene dataset, to be made available to that researcher in a way that they can understand what data is available, its format and structure.
-The researcher would work via an interface that is driven by the machine readable schema in the standard form provided by GA4GH Search.
-Additionally, the schema is provided in a way that allows the researcher to make use of semantic mapping and transformational tools that will reduce the time they need to spend manipulating the data before analysis.

-Similarly this [pancreatic cancer dataset](https://www.ebi.ac.uk/ega/datasets/EGAD00001003153) in EGA can be described via the same standard way allowing a data scientist to combine it with data from other sources.

-Both use cases above have been explored within the example implementations of GA4GH Search.

 ## Purpose and Motivation